 Stitch Library

-Stroke stitches can be used for: outlines, line art embroidery or to add details into your design.
+Stroke stitches can be used for outlines, line art or to add small details.

 Running Stitch

-Running stitch produces a series of small stitches following a line or curve.
+Running stitch creates small stitches that follow a line (path).

 Running Stitch Detail